SoCal Steam Clean SoCal Steam CleanSoCal Steam CleanSoCal Steam CleanSoCal Steam CleanSoCal Steam Clean

 Mildew:

 Use a dry-brush to remove as much of the mildew as you possibly can without ruining the carpet.
 Grab a disinfectant solution, and sponge the area, and then blot the area.
 After, sponge the area with some ammonia and rinse.
-When the area is dry, bleach the area with hydrogen peroxide.
+When the area is dry, you can bleach the area with hydrogen peroxide.